BlessingOmos/Data-Analysis-Portfolio/Python/Bikeshare/README.md

 - new_york_city.csv
 - washington.csv

-Note: The 'Gender' and 'Brith Year' data are not available in the Washington dataset.
+Note: The 'Gender' and 'Birth Year' data are not available in the Washington dataset.